ADVRHumanoids/iit-dagana-ros-pkg/dagana_gazebo/readme.md

 But in simulation is not so compliant with xbot2, so we need some hack.
 And in rviz it does not move

 ### Istructions:

+- On all urdf (cartesio, xbot) put dagana_fixed. dagana not fixed only to the urdf for gazebo

+#### Note: if using centauro, gazebo plugin handling is done automatically when generating the model with dagana (after commit https://github.com/ADVRHumanoids/iit-centauro-ros-pkg/pull/37/commits/9d3ac95208e58ee8cfbe95cf31efe1808ddcf66b)

 - put plugin in urdf:
   ```xml
   <gazebo>